 Among warm-season turfgrass species, bermudagrass appears to be the most susceptible to rhodesgrass mealybugs (7).
 We have observed infestations on common bermudagrass cultivars grown in hayfields, rights-of-way and naturalized areas, as well as on popular hybrid and ultradwarf cultivars, such as Tifway, TifSport, Tifdwarf, TifEagle, MiniVerde and Champion.
 St. Augustinegrass, buffalograss and zoysiagrass are intermediately resistant.
 Centipedegrass, seashore paspalum, bahiagrass and tall fescue are the most resistant (7).

 It is not clear why, but in the past 10 years, we have observed an increase in infestation and damage on golf greens, almost all of which are ultradwarf bermudagrass.
 It is possible that management practices, such as ultra-low mowing height, are stressing the turf and making it more susceptible to damage.
-A reduction in the use of broad-spectrum insecticides, such as organophosphates and pyrethroids, on greens may also lessen the suppression of the mealybug populations.
+A reduction in the use of broad-spectrum insecticides (such as organophosphates and pyrethroids) on greens may lessen the suppression of the mealybug populations.
 Interference by insecticides and ants may also lessen mealybug population suppression by biological control (see discussion in the next section).

 Right: Figure 4.
-Honey bees are attracted to honeydew produced by rhodesgrass mealybug.
+Honey bees are attracted to honeydew produced by rhodesgrass mealybugs.
 Photo by Robert Wolverton

 Because rhodesgrass mealybug is a biological stressor, cultural management practices that can maintain or promote a healthy turf should be practiced in order to reduce stress and damage by the pest.
 We do not have a good understanding of how rhodesgrass mealybug responds to changes in irrigation and fertilization.
 It is possible that increased irrigation (to a point that is not conducive to disease development) can help promote turf growth and also allow the turf to withstand mealybug infestation.
 Increased fertilization on golf greens may produce grass of higher nutritional value, which can potentially increase the mealybugs’ survival and reproduction.
 Additional studies on rhodesgrass mealybug development under intensive greens management will be needed.